AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Override/override.md

 ```

 At this step of tutorial we will make couple of changes:
 * We do not want tokens to be mintable only by owner.
-We want everyone who paid to be able to mint
+We want everyone who paid to be able to mint.
-* Charge 1 SDN token for each minted token (or any other native token depending on the used network)
+* Charge 1 SDN token for each minted token (or any other native token depending on the used network).
-* Constructor will not call mint method
+* Constructor will not call mint method.

 ## Add payable mint() method